 Not every remodel has to be on a grand scale, especially when you have a budget to stick to.
 Smaller jobs like refreshing the caulk, ditching frosted glass for clear doors and updating fixtures can really tune up an extra bathroom — and that little bit of work could be all that your second bathroom needs for a new lease on life.

 Average Cost: Sticking to fixtures and cabinets on the affordable end of the spectrum can keep your bathroom remodel cost to around $2,500.

 20. Update Your Staircase

-If your staircase creaks every time you set foot on it, consider investing towards a recovery effort.
+If your staircase creaks every time you set foot on it, consider investing in a recovery effort.
 A creaky staircase could indicate loose steps or wobbly railings.
-If you don’t want to skimp on safety but want your staircase to look its best, consider updating your staircase.
+If you don’t want to skimp on safety but want your staircase to look its best, consider updating it.

 21. Make Over Your Front Door

 If you’re renovating your home with the intent to sell, don’t underestimate the first impression your front door makes.
-According to ERA Real Estate Senior Manager of Program Development Kristin Wellins, people often make up their minds in the first seven seconds of seeing a house.
+According to former ERA Real Estate learning team consultant Kristin Wellins, people often make up their minds in the first seven seconds of seeing a house.
 Make an immediate statement with a new front door, or save big by sanding and painting the one you already have.
-If you pair this with a couple other small projects like upgrading lighting fixtures, your house can look refreshed in no time.
+If you pair this with a couple of other small projects like upgrading lighting fixtures, your house can look refreshed in no time.

-Average Cost: $385 to $607 for the door and the labor to install it.
+Average Cost: $469 to $723 for the door and the labor to install it, according to Homewyse.